-This app allows you to search by TikTok usernames and hashtags.
-You’ll be able to track how many people like your videos, leave comments, and even share your videos.
+This app allows you to search for TikTok usernames and hashtags.
+You’ll be able to track how many people like your videos, leave comments, and even share them.
 The charts are easy to understand, even if you’re a beginner.

 With Exolyt, you can compare two TikTok profiles to determine which is bigger and has more follower engagement.
 You can also compare total views and total followers.
 The amazing thing about Exolyt is that you can track your progress daily.